chrisgit/chrisgit.github.io/_posts/2018-01-07-nodejs-mocha-mock-require.md

 });
 ```

-There is a new requiement in and the functionality needs to change to include a function library from a Nodejs server that is only available at runtime; adding the library for development poses lots of additional problems.
+There is a new requiement the functionality needs to change to include a function library from a Nodejs server that is only available at runtime; adding the library for development poses some problems.

-We make the change to use our library
+We make the change to the code use our library
 ```javascript
 const commonLib = require('@company/lib/core')